mmbman/Katagiri/1979-11-17-Blue-Cliff-Record-Case-1-Talk-1.md

 Or, for instance, if a fire comes up, what should you do?
 That is really an emergency.
 So maybe you should find some mops or the fire extinguisher, then you should put it out, but sometimes there is no time, so sometimes you have to take off your clothes and cover the fire.
 Maybe it is okay.

 So in the emergency, there is something you have to do.
 There is no discussion of “it is right, it is wrong”; we have to do [it].
 So that’s why the [Zen Master](glossary#zen-master) scolded me, “What are you doing?”
-He did it immediately.
+[The other monk] did it immediately.
 That’s wonderful.
 But according to common sense, it’s wrong.

 That’s why in the introduction, [Engo Zen Master](glossary#engo-kokugon) says, “When you see smoke on the other side of the mountain, you already know there is a fire.”
 It’s very clear.
 When the Zen Master is leaving the temple, at that time I have to do something, even though he doesn’t ask me: put the shoes in order at the gate.